kubeflow/katib/README.md

 ### Trial

-A `Trial` is one iteration of the optimization process, which is one `worker` instance with a list of parameter assingments(corresponding to a suggestion).
+A `Trial` is one iteration of the optimization process, which is one `worker job` instance with a list of parameter assignments(corresponding to a suggestion).

 `Trial` is defined as a CRD

-### Worker
+### Worker Job

-A `Worker` refers to a process responsible for evaluating a `Trial` and calculating its objective value.
+A `Worker Job` refers to a process responsible for evaluating a `Trial` and calculating its objective value.

 The worker kind can be [Kubernetes Job](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/) which is a non distributed execution, [Kubeflow TFJob](https://www.kubeflow.org/docs/guides/components/tftraining/) or [Kubeflow PyTorchJob](https://www.kubeflow.org/docs/guides/components/pytorch/) which are distributed executions.
 Thus, Katib supports multiple frameworks with the help of different job kinds.